mikej165/scrapy-web-ui/README.md

  * Full support for all API calls, including those not presently offered in the default scrapyd UI, such as scheduling and canceling jobs
  * Deploying new projects
  * Rudimentary stats reporting
- * Log viewer with filtering
+ * Log viewer with advanced filtering and searching
  * Multiple scrapyd hosts